 The Global Studies major is well-suited to students wishing to pursue graduate studies, planning careers with an international and/or multicultural orientation, and for those interested in law, policy, and advocacy.

-Given the importance of language mastery for those preparing to work internationally, all students majoring in Global Studies are strongly advised to take two semester courses in a foreign language as part of their program of study, and encouraged to participate in a Study Abroad program.
+Given that language mastery is often necessary for working in international settings, we strongly recommend that all Global Studies majors take two semester courses in a foreign language and participate in a Study Abroad program.

 This course examines core concepts and issues comprising the emerging field of global studies, and addresses the challenges they pose to the global community and its citizens.
 Students will engage in researching select global issues and investigating prospective career options as they consider their personal and professional identity in the field of global studies.